LevyShaked/Hamiltonian-Systems-Analyzer/README.md

 In most cases, even if the Hamiltonian is known, it is not possible to solve it analytically, and therefore numerical calculations are necessary to reveal the physical behavior of the system.

 ### [First Recurrence Map (FRM)](https://books.google.co.il/books?id=fnO3XYYpU54C&pg=PA87&hl=iw&source=gbs_toc_r&cad=1#v=onepage&q&f=false)
-Instead of presenting p(q) at all times, it is possible to choose times periodically:
+Instead of presenting p(q) at all times, it is possible to choose times periodically, and for 1.5 dimentions this will be a Stroboscopic Map with the requirement:
 <div align="center">

 $t_{n} = nT$